Journaling is one of those things that everyone should try because there are so many benefits.

 If you’ve been wanting to try journaling, but aren’t sure how to get started, this post will teach you how.
-Sparkly pens optional :)
+Sparkly pens optional.

 How to Get Started Journaling

-Make sure you get something that speaks to YOU.
-After all, journaling is all about you and should reflect your tastes.
+Make sure you get something that speaks to you.
+After all, this is all about you and should reflect your tastes.

 Some of our favorite journals:

-- Masculine journal (a little bit “fancy” and masculine looking, 300+ 5-star reviews)
+- Masculine journal (masculine looking, 300+ 5-star reviews)